Lectures on Gauge theories and Many-Body systems: Calogero--Moser many-body system

 \subsection{Hamiltonian action}

-Some symplectic manifolds have a certain kind of symmetry called \textit{Hamiltonian action}. \begin{defn}\normalfont Let $(M, \omega)$ be a symplectic manifold equipped with a smooth action of a Lie group $G$.
+A useful symmetry in the symplectic world is the \textit{Hamiltonian group action}. \begin{defn}\normalfont Let $(M, \omega)$ be a symplectic manifold equipped with a smooth action of a Lie group $G$.
 The action is said to be Hamiltonian if there is a \textit{moment map}